What it is - It is surgical removal of the uterus, usually performed by a gynecologist. Hysterectomy is a major surgery.

 Side effects –

 Excessive blood loss.
 The uterus has a rich network of blood vessels and fibroids stimulate growth of new vessels to obtain their own blood supply.
 So during myomectomy, surgeons must take extra steps to avoid excessive bleeding.
+Blood transfusion may be needed.

 Development of new fibroids.
 Myomectomy doesn't eliminate your risk of developing more fibroids later.
 If fibroids return, future treatment — a repeat myomectomy, hysterectomy or other procedure — may be necessary.